High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Triangular-lattice model

 \section{Triangular-lattice $J_1-J_2$ model}

 The phase diagram of the triangular-lattice Heisenberg antiferromagnet is similar to the square-lattice case: the small and large $J_2$ limits show three-sublattice $120^\circ$ and stripy orders, respectively, with a quantum paramagnetic phase between the two orders near the point of maximal frustration, $J_2=J_1/8$~\cite{Iqbal2016TriangularJ1J2,Hu2019DiracAntiferromagnet,Wietek2017TriangularHeisenbergCSL}.
-However, the triangular lattice is not bipartite: the resulting geometrical frustration heavily suppresses the $120^\circ$ order parameter even at $J_2=0$ and gives rise to dynamics not captured accurately by linear spin-wave theory.
+However, the triangular lattice is not bipartite: the resulting geometrical frustration heavily suppresses the $120^\circ$ order parameter even at $J_2=0$ and gives rise to dynamics not captured accurately by linear spin-wave theory~\cite{Ghioldi2018Triangular,Macdougal2020TriangularHAF}.
 For the same reason, reliable numerical simulation is much more challenging than in the square-lattice case, and indeed, the extent and nature of the paramagnetic phase remains uncertain, with viable proposals of both spin-liquid and VBS ground states~\cite{Wietek2017TriangularHeisenbergCSL}.

-We benchmark our GCNN wave functions on 36- and 108-site clusters both at the nearest-neighbour point $J_2=0$ and at the point of maximal frustration, $J_2=J_1/8$ and compute correlation functions as well as variational energies.
-The simulations is this section were performed using GCNNs with 6 features per layer, 4 (8) layers and 8192 (4096) samples per SR iteration for the 36- (108-)site simulations.
+We benchmarked our GCNN wave functions at the nearest-neighbour point $J_2=0$ and at the point of maximal frustration, $J_2=J_1/8$, by computing ground-state energies and correlation functions, as well as excited state gaps.
+For the 36-site simulations, as well as the 108-site simulation at $J_2 = 0$, the plain GCNN introduced in Sec.~\ref{sec: architecture} was able to find accurate ground and excited states.
+We used 4096 Monte Carlo samples and GCNNs with 4 (8) layers of 6 feature maps each for the 36- (108-) site simulations.
+We trained the 36-site models for 12 hours (approx.\ 1500 steps) and the 108-site model for 4 days (approx.\ 2000 steps).

+For the more challenging $J_2=J_1/8$ model, we found that even deep GCNNs struggled to resolve the ground states of the 108- and 144-site clusters with sufficient accuracy, and their training became unstable with increasing depth.
+To remedy this, we used the residual GCNN architecture shown in Sec.~\ref{sec: residual gcnn}, with 12 residual blocks of six feature maps.
+Instead of the standard SR step~\eqref{eq: basic SR}, we trained these very deep networks using a modified algorithm, dubbed LayerSR, discussed in detail in Appendix~\ref{appendix: layerSR}.
+Since this algorithm only requires constructing only a small portion of the quantum geometric tensor at a time, we were able to use more Monte Carlo samples, which considerably improved the converged wave functions.
+In particular, we used 4096 samples until the energy plateaued, which took 4 days (approx.\ 600 steps), and then 16384 samples for an additional 8 days (approx.\ 300 steps).
+After training, we further improved the variational energies by applying a Lanczos step as described in Appendix~\ref{appendix: Lanczos Step}.